cflee/cfleecom/content/posts/2022-08-14-climbs-next.md

 The holds (and walls) generally seemed quite chalked up.
 At the slab area, I had a lot of problems with one particularly slippery foothold (on a 2 bar problem) that was actually blackened by what I am now told is shoe rubber.

+It feels a bit short of downclimb jugs.
+They exist, but I keep feeling like it's not enough, especially given that problems here are generally higher grade so you are much less likely to have some nice holds nearby that you can use.
+Maybe the climbers here are too pro to need special holds to downclimb on?
+I vividly remember completing a 3 bar on the slab wall and wanting to downclimb... but that's at my limit so the holds are hard for me, problems on the left were harder and sparser, and the problem on the right was an easy 1 bar... except that the last holds were at my feet level so I could step across but the wall was just blank...

 It is quite A Choice for the men's toilet to have no door and instead one of those half-height split curtains (great, no contact required!), and then what feels like nearly direct line-of-sight from that doorway into the changing area.
 If there was a divider or something to break the line-of-sight that I missed, I'm sorry, but if there wasn't they really should put something in.